 Electromyography (EMG)

 AChR antibodies are present in 80 to 90% of patients with generalized myasthenia but in only 50% with the ocular form.
 Antibody levels do not correlate with disease severity.
-Up to 50% of patients without AChR antibodies test positive for anti-MuSK antibodies (1).
+Between 30 and 60% of patients without AChR antibodies test positive for anti-MuSK antibodies (1).

-EMG using repetitive stimuli (2 to 3/seconds) shows a > 10% decrease in amplitude of the compound muscle action potential response in 60% of patients (2).
+EMG using slow repetitive stimuli (2 to 3Hz) shows a > 10% decrease in amplitude of the compound muscle action potential response in 60% of patients, with the yield being higher in clinically affected muscles (2).
 Single-fiber EMG can detect abnormal neuromuscular transmission in > 95% (3).
+These findings are not specific to myasthenia but can also be seen in other neuromuscular junctionopathies, motor neuron disease, and muscles impacted by a neurogenic process.

 Further testing